The City of Almería And The Amazing Alcazaba

 Almería city does not appear to be high up on the tourist trail but having researched the area there were a couple of places in the city we fancied visiting, so we headed there to stay for a couple of nights.

-Sticking with the free camping theme we arrived in the city of Almería to park up behind the Auditorium and Concert Hall, where motorhomes are allowed to park up and stay free of charge, although there are no services available.
+Sticking with the free camping theme we arrived in the city of Almería to park up behind the Auditorium and Concert Hall (whose events you can check out on Cheapo Ticketing), where motorhomes are allowed to park up and stay free of charge, although there are no services available.

 There were several vans already parked and by the looks of things had been there for a while.
 Awnings, chairs and tables etc out.
 (36.8236, -2.4448)